jqno/dont-hack-the-platform-talk/slides/talk.md

 to trick the Java _**runtime**_

-into doing things it shouldn't do
+into generating bytecode

+that does something else

 # Boring